 - The ability to pressurize kegs at different levels.
 Including a dedicated gas line for burst carbonation.

 - House a large CO2 tank I don’t have to refill as often.
 And big enough to supply 10 kegs.

-Another added benefit is I can actually use the keezer as a fermentation chamber.
-Mainly just for cold conditioning lagers or cold crashing a finished beer recipe.
+Another added benefit is I can use the keezer as a fermentation chamber.
+Mainly for cold-conditioning lagers or cold-crashing a finished beer.

-Why a collar?
-You can’t just drill holes in a chest freezer for your beer faucets.
-There are refrigerant lines running throughout the sides of the freezer.
+Why build a wooden collar?
+Because you can’t drill holes in a chest freezer for your beer faucets.
+Refrigerant lines are running throughout the sides of the freezer.
 And if you puncture one, you’ve destroyed it.

-So this build doesn’t require any glue (like Liquid Nails) at all.
+This build doesn’t require any glue (like Liquid Nails).
 Instead, I took ideas from brewers who crafted the collar heavy enough to stay in place without gluing it down.

-On top of that, I don’t have any woodworking tools like a saw or a pocket hole drill.
-So I found techniques to build a wood keezer collar without a saw or any expensive woodworking tools.
+On top of that, you can build a wood keezer collar without a saw or expensive woodworking tools.

 Tools You Need to Build The Keezer

 Here are the ONLY tools I needed for this project.